 I call Thelma Walker.

 The hon.
-Lady’s name is on my list, but you do not have to speak.
-It is not obligatory.
+Lady’s name is on my list, but she does not have to speak; it is not obligatory.

 We now come to the Front Benchers.
 The guideline limits are five minutes for the Scottish National party, five minutes for Her Majesty’s Opposition and 10 minutes for the Minister, but we are well ahead of time.
 As long as those guidelines are not hugely abused, I think the Front Benchers can speak for as long as they are comfortable speaking.